Body Fat Percentage Chart Explained

 What Your Numbers Mean for Health

 Acceptable: Common for the average U.S. adult.
-Health risk depends heavily on visceral fat—DEXA can separate the two.
+Health risk depends heavily on visceral fat distribution—DEXA can separate visceral from subcutaneous fat to provide a clearer health picture.

 Obese Range (⚠️): Carrying excess body fat—especially around the waist—raises the likelihood of heart disease, type 2 diabetes, and sleep apnea.
+High body fat percentage has been associated with increased risk of various health conditions, including cardiovascular disease and certain types of cancer.
 Research shows trimming even five percentage points of body fat can meaningfully lower these risks Harvard Health – Visceral Fat.

 Expert Q&A